oscar-system/GAP_pkg/GAP_pkg_utils/README.md

 # GAP_pkg_utils

-This is generated wrapper package for the GAP package utils 0.78.
+This is a generated Julia wrapper package for the GAP package utils 0.81.

 ## Issues